 Previous VAT ICB Location - Shall specify the logical block number of an earlier VAT ICB in the partition identified by the partition map entry.
 If this field is #FFFFFFF, no such ICB is specified.

-Number of Files - The current number of files in the associated Logical Volume.
-This information is needed by the Macintosh OS.
-All implementations shall maintain this information.
-The contents of this field shall be used by implementations instead of the corresponding field in the LVID.
+Number of Files - Defined in 2.2.6.4.
+The contents of this field shall be used instead of the corresponding LVID field.